nbessi/antlion/README.rst

     dummy_service_1  |  * Debugger is active!

-press CTRL-C to stop the application.
+Press CTRL-C to stop the application.

 to run antlion after editing some code: